 How much money does the federal reserve have?
 As of mid-August 2022, the Fed had nearly $8.9 trillion in assets on its balance sheet.
 Those have grown significantly compared to 15 years ago, when the Fed had just around $870 billion in assets.

 The reason for this has to do with the Fed’s response to the Great Recession and the COVID-19 crisis, among other factors.
 But remember how the Federal Reserve isn’t in it for the profit?

 Once it pays its own overhead, the rest of its earnings go right into the country’s coffers in the U.S. Treasury.
 In 2021, the Fed transferred $109 billion to the Treasury, up from $87 billion in 2020 and $55 billion in 2019.

 In its attempts to steer the ship of the U.S. economy on a solid course, one of the main things the Fed does is influence interest rates.
 The Fed can either raise or lower the federal funds rate , which is the rate at which financial institutions that hold deposits can borrow and lend funds they keep at Federal Reserve banks from each other.

 The Federal Open Market Committee, which is made up of some members of the Fed’s Board of Governors and others, meets multiple times a year to determine what they want the federal fund rates to be.

 These decisions then influence other longer-term interest rates, such as those on savings accounts, mortgages, and loans.

 The Fed often cuts interest rates to energize the economy by making it less expensive for businesses and consumers to borrow money.
-It raises rates when inflation seems too high and the economy is doing better.
+It raises rates when inflation seems too high, as has been the case recently.